-Just as the underenumeration of deaths and the misreporting of demographic characteristics on the death certificate can introduce error into the annual rates, so can enumeration errors in the latest decennial census.
-This is because annual population estimates for the postcensal interval, which are used in the denominator for calculating death rates, are computed using the decennial census count as a base (33).
-Net census undercount is the result of miscounting and misreporting of demographic characteristics such as age.
-Age-specific death rates are affected by both the net census undercount and the misreporting of age on the death certificate (34).
+Errors can be introduced into the annual rates as a result of underenumeration of deaths and the misreporting of demographic characteristics.
+Errors in rates can also result from enumeration errors in the latest decennial census.
+This is because annual population estimates for the postcensal interval, which are used in the denominator for calculating death rates, are computed using the decennial census count as a base (34).
+Net census undercount results from the miscounting and misreporting of demographic characteristics such as age.
+Age-specific death rates are affected by the net census undercount and the misreporting of age on the death certificate (37).
 To the extent that the net undercount is substantial and that it varies among subgroups and geographic areas, it may have important consequences for vital statistics measures.
-Although death rates based on a population adjusted for net census undercount may be more accurate than rates based on an unadjusted population, rates in this volume are not adjusted; rather, they are computed using population estimates that preserve the age pattern of the net census undercount across the postcensal interval.
-Thus, it is important to consider the possible impact of net census undercount on death rates.

-The U.S. Bureau of the Census has conducted extensive research on the completeness of coverage of the U.S. population (including underenumeration and misstatement of age, race, and sex) in the last four decennial censuses--1950, 1960, 1970, and 1980.
-From this work have come estimates of the national population that was not counted by age, race, and sex (35,36).
-The reports for 1980 include estimates of net census undercount using alternative methodological assumptions for age, race, and sex subgroups of the national population (37).
-These studies indicate that, although coverage was improved over previous censuses, there was differential coverage in the 1980 census among the population subgroups; that is, some age, race, and sex groups were more completely counted than others.
+Because death rates based on a population adjusted for net census undercount may be more accurate than rates based on an unadjusted population, the possible impact of net census undercount on death rates must be considered.
+This can be done on a national basis using results of studies conducted by the U.S. Bureau of the Census on the completeness of coverage of the U.S. population (including underenumeration and misstatement of age, race, and sex).
+Such studies were conducted in the last five decennial censuses -- 1950, 1960, 1970, 1980, and 1990.
+From this work have come estimates of the national population that were not counted by age, race, and sex (38-41).
+The reports for 1990 (unpublished data from the U.S. Bureau of the Census) include estimates of net underenumeration and overenumeration for age, sex, and racial subgroups of the national population modified for race consistency with previous population counts as described in the section "Population Bases."
+These studies indicate that, although coverage was improved over previous censuses, there was differential coverage among the population subgroups; that is, some age, race, and sex groups were more completely counted than others.